pulse2percept/pulse2percept/doc/install.rst

 .. _install-release:

-Installing the latest pulse2percept release
+Installing the stable pulse2percept release
 ===========================================

-After :ref:`installing Python <install-python>` above, the latest pulse2percept release can be installed with pip:
+After :ref:`installing Python <install-python>` above, the stable pulse2percept release can be installed with pip:

 .. code-block:: bash